 Preferably, this stage should be the first one for every company with web applications or sensible data.
-Unfortunately, most of the time, the following measures are only taken once a company has already been successfully hacked.
+Unfortunately, the following measures are only taken once a company has already been successfully hacked most of the time.
 Following a data breach, most companies learn from their mistakes and start setting up a functioning web application security system.

-Most importantly, you need to establish a security culture within your organisation and educate your employees on IT security no matter which division they work in.
+Most importantly, you need to establish a security culture within your organization and educate your employees on IT security no matter which division they work in.
 Cybercrime affects every inch of a company and not just the IT department.
-If employees are alert to security issues and have basic knowledge of them, they might detect bad signals at an earlier stage.
+If employees are alert to security issues and have basic knowledge, they might detect bad signals earlier.

 Nowadays, most development teams release new software updates regularly and work in an agile development environment.
-That is why any of these releases must be thoroughly revised to impact the organisation’s security status.
+That is why any of these releases must be thoroughly revised to impact the organization’s security status.

-Obviously, this cannot be done once a month… To be safe at all time,s companies should implement continuous security into their developing environment.
+Obviously, this cannot be done once a month… To be safe at all times,s companies should implement continuous security in their developing environment.
 This means that every new release is verified before it creates a possible attack surface.

 Of course, regular penetration tests would cost way too much time and money to be implemented in every development stage, which is why the answer lies in automated security.

 The Crashtest Security Suite offers a fully automated security scanner that lets you check your project’s security status at any point in time.
-This reduces the time and therefore also the money spent on security.
-Through continuous security, you can minimize the risk of a data breach and decrease the probability that indirect IT security costs (legal costs, loss of revenue, etc.) affect your business.
-For more best practices regarding IT security, you can also check out our WhitePaper!
+This reduces the time and, therefore, also the money spent on security.
+You can minimize the risk of a data breach and decrease the probability of indirect IT security costs (legal costs, loss of revenue, etc.) affecting your business through continuous security.
+For more best practices regarding IT security, you can also check out our Whitepaper!